alexsanyum/AS_Thesis_AMPSpiderSilk/README.md

 ~~~
 Diffent problems in TGICL package instalation did not allow us to use it.
 However, EST data keep change name
 ### Vector clipping
-In order to minimize the chance to culster unreleated sequences, we chech if sequences were already taken away vector sequences.
-NCBi data features does not explai9n any kind of traetment to cut adapters sequences.
-To check if this was already done we use Figaro and cross_match packages.
+In order to minimize the chance to cluster unreleated sequences, we check if sequences were already taken away vector sequences using Figaro and cross_match packages.
 Figaro use a statistics model to search kmer in 5' sequences, while cross_match use vector sequences to look for adapters sequences in EST data and replace them by "X".
 Figaro and cross_match were use and no adapters sequencse were found in EST sequences.

 ## EST Data cluster

 In order to specify an optimal identty porcentage to run clustering process we use MeshClust with diifferent identity porcentages (id %).
 We run differetn clustering process changing id % from 0.65 to 0.90 with an increase of 0.05.
-Shell scripts used for this are in clusters_files directory (cluste_data.sh and run all clusters.sh).
+Shell scripts used for this are in clusters_files directory ( [a relative link](cluster_data.sh) and run_all_clusters.sh).
 Using a python script we estimate the number and mean size of each clusters.
 Result plot is in this repository as permutaciones.pdf.
 Used script is avaible in clusters_files directory.

 ~~~
 bin/meshclust ../EST_data/*.fasta --id 0.60 --kmer 5 --delta 5 --output *.clstr --iterations 20 --align --sample 3000 --pivot 40 --threads 1